autoplot/documentation/javadoc/org/das2/util/AboutUtil.md

+# org.das2.util.AboutUtil

-# org.das2.util.AboutUtilmethod for getting useful build and version information.
+method for getting useful build and version information.
  TODO: Splash should call this to get version, not the other way around.

-AboutUtil( )
+# AboutUtil( )

 ***